-In addition to all of the communication and information shared regularly, we want to take some time each week to share more about our students, staff and programs throughout the district that share the mission of making each student future-ready.
-We are calling this series “The Weekender", and we hope you enjoy more insight into some of the great things going on in the Mead School District!
+In addition to all of the communication and information shared regularly, we want to take some time to share more about our students, staff and programs throughout the district that share the mission of making each student future-ready.
+We call this series “The Weekender", and we hope you enjoy more insight into some of the great things going on in the Mead School District!

 - March 17, 2023 - MSHS Debate Academic State Champs